Mental Health Workplace Management

 • Can I see some or all your company’s risk assessments?

-It has become an ever increasingly regular request by inspectors that they see how mental health / stress is being managed, because not only do employers have a legal duty to protect employees from stress at work by conducting a risk assessment, but this risk assessment must demonstrate, if a hazard has been recognised what, if anything, is being done to raise awareness of the hazard and to keep people safe.
+It has become an ever increasingly regular request by inspectors that they see how mental health / stress is being managed.
+Not only do employers have a legal duty to protect employees from stress at work by conducting a risk assessment, but this risk assessment must demonstrate, if a hazard has been recognised what is being done to raise awareness of the hazard and to keep people safe.

 HSE defines stress as…